top of page

 7. Use a Free Outdoor Gym

-Brighton and Hove have multiple free-to-use outdoor fitness areas with equipment for all abilities.
-You'll find them at locations including Hove Park, Preston Park, Wish Park and Whitehawk Hill.
+Brighton and Hove have multiple outdoor fitness areas with equipment for all abilities.
+You'll find them at locations including Hove Park, Preston Park, Wish Park, and Whitehawk Hill.

 8. Book a Volleyball Session at Yellow Wave